Introduction

 Being Ready for Problems

 Sometimes, things go differently than planned, like natural disasters or problems between countries.
-Businesses must work closely with third-party shippers to be ready for these things.
+Businesses must work closely with third-party shippers to prepare for these.
 This way, they can fix any issues and keep things running smoothly.

 Keeping Information Safe

-Using technology to help with moving things is excellent, but businesses need to be sure that their information stays safe.
-They should pick third-party shippers who take good care of cybersecurity to ensure no one gets their hands on essential data.
+Using technology to help move things is excellent, but businesses need to be sure that their information stays safe.
+They should pick third-party shippers who take good care of cybersecurity to ensure that no one gets their hands on essential data.

 Choosing the Right Third-Party Shipper